 Homemade fudge is synonymous with the holidays in my house.
 It’s one of those simple, special treats that I only seem to make once the Christmas lights are up!
 Yet every time this chocolate fudge is literally melting in my mouth come Christmastime, I wonder how I always wait all year to make it.

-This old-fashioned fudge recipe is ultra-rich, creamy, and chocolatey.
+This old-fashioned fudge recipe is ultra-rich, creamy, with the perfect chocolatey taste.
 With the added bonus of being SO easy to make.
-No candy thermometer, secret ingredients, or elaborate techniques (or holidays!) are required in the making of this fudge.
+No candy thermometer, secret ingredients, or elaborate techniques (or holidays!) are required, making it truly a no bake recipe.
 It’s pure decadence that’s rich, soft, and flawless every time!

 What You’ll Need